 How to Run Your Business With Google Apps

-Google Apps is an online office suite based on the relatively new concept of cloud computing.
-Using Gmail as the foundation, they have created a full suite of online software.
+Google Apps - now called G Suite - is an online office suite based on cloud computing.
+Using Gmail as the foundation, the engineers at Google have created a full suite of online software.
 If you are considering this, then you're in good company.
-According to Google, more 2 million businesses are currently using Google Apps, with more than 3000 new customers signing up every day.
+This is an extremely popular service with attractive price points (it starts at $6 per user per month).

 3 Ways Google Apps Can Help Your Business

 - Maintenance, Upgrade and Investment Free: Let Google and the secondary service providers worry about power surges, failed hard drives, upgrades, and compatibility while you run your business.

 - Total Mobility: With Google Apps cloud computing, you're free to travel the world (or at least leave the office once in a while) all the while having your whole business at your fingertips, regardless of whether you have your laptop with you or not.
 An internet connection will give you access to your data and your software.

 - Simple Collaboration: Share files, videos, and ideas easily and without the confusing duplication of email.
 Multiple people can work simultaneously on the same file.
 You will even get different colored cursors so you can easily see where each user is at.
 This makes collaboration a breeze.

 Google offers a suite of office tools, such as email, word processing, calendar, spreadsheets, etc. which are hosted online.
 What separates G Suite from traditional software are the Marketplace apps that integrate with Google's primary services.
 While Google offers the core services, every other imaginable tool is available in the Google Marketplace, allowing users to pick and choose as required.
 They have partnered with many premier online service providers, from Xero to Copper.
 While a number of these applications are free, others offer free trials for a period of time or a minimum number of users.
 After the trial period expires, these often operate on a monthly fee format.